nextauthjs/docs/docs/providers/auth0.md

 https://manage.auth0.com/dashboard

 :::tip
-Configure your application in Auth0 as a 'Regular Web Application' (not a 'Single Page App').
+Configure your application in Auth0 as a "Regular Web Application" (not a "Single Page App").
 :::

 ## Options